lunaluxie/blockchain/README.md

 > A simple blockchain made in python.

 This repository is a barebones implementation of a blockchain.
-It uses the proof of work protocol (sha256 with 4 leading zeros by default), and uses the 'longest is autorative' consensus algorithm.
+It uses the proof of work protocol (sha256 with 4 leading zeros by default), and uses the 'longest is authoritative' consensus algorithm.

 ## Installation
 ```